muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/config/index.md

-The output of this command is suitable to be used by a shells `eval` command.
+The output of this command is suitable to be used by a shell's `eval` command.
 It will output the complete configuration as `export key="value"` statements.
-This allows for preparation of a shell environment.
+This allows for the preparation of a shell environment.

 ```shell-session title="Example"
 $ eval $(cmemc -c my config eval)